henrikwirth/gatsby-starter-wordpress-twenty-twenty/README.md

    -  `extended` - That is the menu that opens on the right side as drawer
    -  `social-links-menu` - For the Social menu in the footer and in the expanded drawer
       -  For the social Icons you need to adjust `SocialMenu.js`.
 There is a `SocialIcon` function that parses svgs depending on the Link label
+4. Rename `.env.example` file to `.env` and edit it with your domain variables.

 ## Limitations